-If there is one dish that I really liked in Vietnam it’s “Cá kèo chay”, which you could (more or less) translate to vegan fish.
+If there is one dish that I really liked in Vietnam, it’s “Cá kèo chay,” which you could (more or less) translate to vegan fish.
+Introducing Spicy Seaweed Tofu Rolls!

 You just need a few ingredients for this recipe, yet the result is delicious!

-Add a drizzle of lime, some green onions, and enjoy!
+Add a drizzle of lime and some green onions, and enjoy!

 Let me know in the comments if you try this recipe!

-- 2 blocks (about 250g) fried tofu, store-bought or homemade
+- 2 blocks fried tofu store-bought or homemade

 - 2 tsp rice flour diluted in 1 tbsp water